About the Project

 What does it mean to generate a climate, to build with the air, to create space?
 When we inhabit a place, we do not live inside the concrete, the glass or the wood, but in the space that they surround.

 The project is an “inverted architecture,” it reveals the condition of the air, the effects of the material, the light.
-It is more specifically a garden of air; the climate ( light, water, occurrences…) is generated, preserved or avoided.
-It can function as a greenhouse, a plant park, a public stage, a winter garden, a café… The house extends itself into an outdoor living room as the street extends itself into the courtyard to become a public space open to everyone.
-Like the medieval pleasure gardens or ladies gardens, it becomes a place to find shade, smells and sounds.
-Conceptual art fought against the preeminence of vision.
+It is more specifically a garden of air; the climate (light, water, occurrences…) is generated, preserved or avoided.
+It can function as a greenhouse, a plant park, a public stage, a winter garden, a café… The house extends itself into an outdoor living room as the street enters the courtyard and creates inclusionary and public space.
+Like medieval pleasure gardens or ladies' gardens, it becomes a place to find shade, smells, and sounds.
 The weather garden is an environment built around senses and organs other than the eye, around the invisible layers that create a space and our perception of them.

 About the Artist